denempath/denempath/README.md

 - 👋 Hi, I’m @denempath
-- 👀 I’m interested in desktop apps, using clustering structures to solve messy problems
+- 👀 I'm working on a niche workflow app
-- 🌱 I’m currently learning Dart & Flutter
+- 🌱 I’m currently learning elixir
 - 💞️ I’m not looking to collaborate right now
 - 📫 How to reach me denempath@gmail.com